CalPolyCSC/thesis-template/README.md

 In that case uncomment the line redefining the ```\acknowledgename``` macro on line 2.
 If you have no acknowledgments, then this file can be blank.

-The ```dedication.tex``` file should contain a dedication.
-If you do not have a dedication, then this file can be blank.

 The ```nomenclature.tex``` file provides a convenient location for all of your symbols and terms to be declared with the ```\nomenclature``` command.
 These will appear in the List of Symbols section of your thesis.
 If you have a preferred way of assembling your nomenclature, then you do not have to have your nomenclature in this file.